 Doors at 7:30 PM – Readings from 8:00 PM

 Hosted by Hosted by Stephen Humphrey & John Nyman in collaboration with Michael Boughn and Victor Coleman.

-Come out celebrate the word with us as we ae back on the 2nd floor of the Black Swan!
+Come out and fabulate with us on 28th of November on the 2nd floor of the Black Swan!
 We’ll have some free snacks and the Swan’s well-priced beer and liquor.

 Michael Boughn has been variously described by critics as “overlooked” and “under the radar.”
 His 7th book of poetry, Cosmographia — a post-Lucretian faix micro-epic, was a GG Loser in 2011.
 He is currently at work on a book length poem in three parts called City.
 He can be found hanging out in hockey arenas in obscure corners of the GTA